pudly/schmopera-hugo/content/articles/on-deck-this-weekend.md

 If you've not had the chance to see tenor Robert McPherson's "tipsy persona" live, you can tune in to catch him from home this weekend.
 On **June 26, 7pm PDT**, Seattle Opera's virtual opera offerings will feature the premiere online performance of [The Drunken Tenor](https://thedrunkentenor.com/).
 McPherson is joined by pianist David McDade and soprano Jennifer Bromagen for a program that balances Verdi and Bizet with the comedic joys of Zoom concerts and microphone management.

 The event can be streamed on Seattle Opera's [Facebook](https://www.facebook.com/SeattleOpera) and [YouTube](https://www.youtube.com/user/SeattleOpera) channels, or via their [website](http://seattleopera.org/).
+If you like what they're putting out, [consider donating](https://www.seattleopera.org/donate/).
 For a sneak peek, check out the trailer:

 <figure data-type="video">{{% md %}}<iframe width="1070" height="602" src="https://www.youtube.com/embed/8ZtuJJ5Aljc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>{{% /md %}}